RallyTools/RallyRestToolkitForPython/README.rst

 Getting started
 ---------------

-Agile Central (Rally) has created a Python package that you can quickly leverage to interact with the data in your subscription via the REST web services API.
-You can create, read, update, and delete the common artifacts and other entities via the Python toolkit for Agile Central (Rally).
+Rally has created a Python package that you can quickly leverage to interact with the data in your subscription via the REST web services API.
+You can create, read, update, and delete the common artifacts and other entities via the Python toolkit for Rally.

 Download
 ````````